Note: This webpage is for instructional purposes only and the scenario described below is fictional.

 Benefits and Impacts

 The articles chosen provide a representative sample of the impacts of constructed wetlands.
-Several articles claiming similar benefits and detriments of wetlands were compiled and compared to one another in order to provide supporting proof of the studies achieving desired impacts.
+Multiple studies claiming a variety of benefits and detriments of wetlands were compiled and compared to one another in order to provide potential supporting proof of the studies achieving desired impacts.

-Articles also demonstrate the differences in performance under various seasonal and spatial scenarios.
-We focus on studies in both warm and cold climates, and also identified results differentiating between the effects of irrigated versus non-irrigated field discharge nutrient concentrations.
+The studies also demonstrate the differences in performance under various seasonal and spatial scenarios.
+We focus on studies in multiple different ecoregions, and also identified results differentiating between the effects of irrigated versus non-irrigated field discharge nutrient concentrations.

 Table 1: Adapted from Harrington, R. & McInnes, R. (2009) Relative magnitude (per unit area) of ecosystem services derived from sixteen ICWs in the Annestown stream catchment (based on the methodology used in Millennium Ecosystem Assessment (2005).
 (Scale: 1 low; 2 medium; 3 high.)